unstoppabledomains/dev-docs/reseller/reseller-integration-guides/reseller-pathways.md

 ## Step 2: Locate Your Reseller ID

-To integrate free domain claiming or paid domain claiming (via Stripe, Coinbase, Redirect URL, etc.) for your customers, you must know your resellerID.
+To integrate free or paid domain minting (via Stripe, Coinbase, Redirect URL, etc.) for your customers, you must know your resellerID.
 This information can be found in your [UD Reseller Dashboard](https://unstoppabledomains.com/resellers).

 <figure>

 ![Location of ResellerID in UD Reseller Dashboard](/images/reseller-id.png '#width=80%;')

 <figcaption>Location of ResellerID in UD Reseller Dashboard</figcaption>
 </figure>